Bandit Social Learning: Exploration under Myopic Behavior: Bayesian agents in Bayesian bandits

+The finite-support version applies whenever the prior is over finitely many ``states of nature".
+To ensure linear regret, it suffices to assume that $\mu_1$ takes its largest possible value $\max(M)$ with probability less than $\pgap/2$, and $\mu_2$ can take this value conditional on any feasible realization of $\mu_1$.

-If the prior is independent and has a positive density, then the algorithm never tries arm $2$ \emph{when it is in fact the best arm}, leading to $\Omega(T)$ Bayesian regret.
-This is a more general family of priors compared to independent Beta-priors allowed in Section~\ref{sec:bayes}.
+The version for independent priors handles arbitrary per-arm priors that admit a probability density function, and more generally arbitrary per-arm priors such that $\Pr{\mu_1=1}<\pgap/2$ and $\Pr{\mu_2>1-\alpha}>0$ for any $\alpha>0$.
+This is a much more general family of priors compared to independent Beta-priors allowed in Section~\ref{sec:bayes}.